WPP-Public/Potato-ACE/src/ace/README.md

 ## Using ACE with JavaScript frameworks

 ACE components are custom elements and can therefore be easily used with JavaScript frameworks.
-This section demonstrates how this can be done using popular JS Framweworks.

 ### React